Oakley

 Notable People Named Oakley

-Oakley Hall III - Oakley "Tad" Hall III was an American playwright, director, and author who co-founded the Lexington Conservatory Theatre and overcame a traumatic brain injury to rebuild his life.
+Oakley Hall III - Oakley Tad Hall III was an American playwright, director, and author who cofounded Lexington Conservatory Theatre, survived a traumatic brain injury in 1978, and was later the subject of the 2004 documentary The Loss of Nameless Things.

-Oakley William Cannonier is an English professional footballer currently playing for Liverpool Under-21s.
+Oakley William Cannonier is an English professional footballer for Premier League club Liverpool.

 Miriam Johnson